-- Converting Miles Street into a one-way street will minimize traffic impacts on Constance Avenue. - 0.8 parking spaces per dwelling should be provided.
+- Converting Miles Street into a one-way street will minimize traffic impacts on Constance Avenue. - The proposed parking supply is reasonable.
 The residential visitor parking should be shared with the commercial land uses to take advantage of their differing time-of-day parking demands.
-Based on the current development statistics, a total of 111 parking spaces should be provided, of which 88 are reserved for residents. - Should a daycare tenant be secured, additional consideration should be given to drop-off and pick-up activity. - The development should have pedestrian access from Constance Avenue and Nelson Street. - Short-term bicycle parking should be provided near building entrances with weather protection.
+A transportation demand management plan should be finalized which demonstrates the applicant's initiative towards progressive transportation planning principles. - The provision of a pick-up/drop-off area on Miles Street is supported. - Short-term bicycle parking should be provided onsite near building entrances with weather protection.